These universities are Corporate Education members of ITI offering postgraduate or equivalent qualifications in translation and/or interpreting

 In public service interpreting, liaison (or ad hoc) interpreting is commonly used, whereby the interpreter renders the speaker's speech or live presentation into the target language a few phrases at a time.
 For one-to-one situations, whispered interpreting (chuchotage) can be used.

-Remote interpreting is sometimes used in public service interpreting, where one or more speakers are not in the same room as the interpreter and they communicate with him or her via telephone or Skype, for example.
+Remote interpreting is sometimes used in public service interpreting, where one or more speakers are not in the same room as the interpreter and they communicate with him or her via telephone or Zoom, for example.

 How can I become an interpreter?